Obapelumi/obapelumi/README.md

 ### About Me

-I’m an energetic full-stack engineer with 5+ years experience shipping software that helps startups grow.
+I’m an energetic full-stack engineer with 5+ years experience shipping impactful software that fast charge growth.

 ### Skills